Navient Corp: New 52-Week Low Set Today (NAVI) | Comtex SmarTrend

 Navient Corp: New 52-Week Low Set Today (NAVI)

-Navient Corp (NASDAQ:NAVI) traded today at a new 52-week low of $9.36.
-So far today approximately 305,000 shares have been exchanged, as compared to an average 30-day volume of 2.4 million shares.
+Navient Corp (NASDAQ:NAVI) traded today at a new 52-week low of $7.51.
+This new low was reached on below average trading volume as 169,000 shares traded hands, while the average 30-day volume is approximately 2.6 million shares.

 Navient Corporation's focus is in education loan portfolio management, servicing and asset recovery.
 The Company acts as a servicer for Department of Education and FFELP loans as well as private student loans.